-Upon admission, the student should obtain a copy of the Graduate Bulletin and become familiar with the information regarding general requirements for graduate degrees, requirements in the graduate major, and the University Calendar.
-Graduate Bulletins are available in the Office of Graduate Studies.
+Upon admission, it is the student responsibility to be familiar with and follow the requirements set forth in the Lincoln University Graduate Bulletin under which they are admitted.
+Information regarding general requirements for graduate degrees, requirements in the graduate major, and the University Calendar can be found in the Graduate Bulletin.
+Graduate Bulletins is available online and in The School of Office of Graduate Studies.